livia01px2019/timagotchi/README.md

 _Main Challenge:_

 * Actual creation of the beatmap because being able to work with audio files

+TA Approval: Approved pending change, likely yes, good idea, but would also like some added complexity beyond generating a beatmap (because I worry this will just be calling an API)

 ### Idea 3 Resumake